pragyadaga/todo-list/README.md

 ### Tech

-This app has been built using the following technologies:
+This app is using the following technologies:

 * ReactJS
 * NodeJS
 * MySQL
+* Docker

 ### Security Consideration